Caregivers, both family and paid, who lovingly care for people with dementia find joy and sometimes frustration when dealing with day to day tasks.

 Inspiration in the Form of Rules for Caregivers

-We found a very thought-provoking list of rules for those who care for someone with dementia or Alzheimer’s disease that was written by a dementia practitioner.
+We found a very thought-provoking list of rules for those who care for someone with dementia or Alzheimer’s disease.

 The list was born of experience dealing with people at all stages of dementia.